cmcintosh/commerce_license/README.txt

 Features
 --------
 - Any kind of local or remote resource be licensed.
   Licenses are entities.
-Licensed types are implemented as classes (thanks to Entity Bundle Plugin) and contain all relevant logic.
+License types are implemented as classes (thanks to Entity Bundle Plugin) and contain all relevant logic.
 - A license can be configurable, allowing its fields to be edited straight on the add to cart form (through Inline Entity Form), or through a checkout pane.